decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 3.  `minconf`        =  Optional Number: Minimum number of block confirmations required (e.g. 1).
 4.  `ticketaddress`  =  Optional String: The ticket address to which voting rights are given
 5.  `numtickets`     =  Optional Number: The number of tickets to purchase at once (e.g. 1)
-6.  `pooladdress`    =  Optional String: The address to pay stake pool fees to
+6.  `pooladdress`    =  Optional String: The address to pay VSP fees to
-7.  `poolfees`       =  Optional Number: The percentage of fees to pay to the stake pool (e.g. 5)
+7.  `poolfees`       =  Optional Number: The percentage of fees to pay to the VSP (e.g. 5)
 8.  `expiry`         =  Optional Number: The block height where unmined tickets will expire from the mempool, returning the original DCR to your "fromaccount".
 If left blank, tickets will only expire in the mempool when the ticket price changes.
 9.  `comment`        =  Optional String: This argument is unused and has no significance.